The US and China: The global competition for hearts, minds, and wallets

 Communication styles

-The contrasting communication styles of the Americans and Chinese are a fundamental aspect of their international relations.
-They have a decisive influence on how both countries build up influence worldwide and pursue their interests.
+The contrasting communication styles of Americans and Chinese form a fundamental aspect of their international relations.
+They play a crucial role in how both countries strategically build influence worldwide and pursue their interests.
+American communication is typically:

 - Direct and explicit